-On June 13, 1948 the first service was held at the present site in the lilttle white army chapel purchased from Camp Gruber surplus.
-The lot and the oparsonage were purchased from Mr. & Mrs. W.G.
+On June 13, 1948 the first service was held at the present site in the little white army chapel purchased from *Camp Gruber surplus.
+The lot and the parsonage were purchased from Mr. & Mrs. W.G.
 Skelly.

 Twenty-four ministers have served this church and each one holds a special place in our heart.
 Thirteen individuals (12 men and 1 woman) have been licensed to the ministry from this church.

-On January 22, 1984 the dedication of the church was held with Bishop Hardt for the mortgage burning.
-Sheridan Avenue property was debt-free.
+On January 22, 1984 the dedication of the church was held with Bishop Hardt in attendance for the mortgage burning.
+We celebrated the fact that the Sheridan Avenue UMC property was debt-free!

 The dedication of Church School teachers, lay leaders and workers throughout the church give reason for us to praise God in helping render our best for Jesus Christ.